ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 ##### Redundancy to `chainId`

-This pattern can be understood as a correlate of [EIP-155](https://eips.ethereum.org/EIPS/eip-155)'s `chainId` specification.
+This pattern can be understood as a correlate of [EIP-155](./eip-155)'s `chainId` specification.
 EIP155 defines the restriction of transactions between chains; limiting the applicability of any EIP-155 transaction to a chain with the annotated ChainID.
 `ancestorId` further restricts transaction application to one subsection ("segment") of one chain.

-From this constraint hierarchy, we note that an implementation of `ancestorId` makes `chainId` conceptually redundant.
+From this constraint hierarchy, we note that an implementation of `ancestorId` can make `chainId` conceptually redundant.

 ##### So why keep `chainId`?